Meet the Team

 Ramon started collaborating with the Cambridge Film Festival in 2012, and what was going to be a one-off collaboration became one of the longest-running strands of the Festival, Camera Catalonia.
 He is also involved with the rest of the festival's programming, and when allowed, he likes to indulge in stereoscopic extravaganzas, like the popular event with Brian May some years ago.
 Ramon has also programmed Catalan cinema in other UK cinemas and organised numerous film and music events with an orchestra in Spain.

-Abigail Pollock - Short Film Programmer
+Abigail Pollock - Youth Lab Lead

 Hannah Hitchin - Submissions Coordinator / Outreach & Events Lead